J0n4e/MMM-DHT22/README.md

   }
 ]
 ````
-License
+License:

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Support and Contributions
+Support and Contributions:

 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

-Acknowledgments
+Acknowledgments:

 Special thanks to the MagicMirror community and contributors.